svalinn/DAGMC/doc/devguide/index.rst

    :width:  600
    :alt:    Image showing the github workflow

-There are 5 main steps:
+There are 6 main steps:

   1) Forking
   2) Cloning
   3) Branching
   4) Pushing
   5) Pull Requesting
+  6) Refresh your branch

 These stages are outlined below.

 Forking
 --------
 To start the repository must be forked.
-The default branch that is `checked out` is the develop branch, which contains all the most upto-date changes.
-If you wish to develop you should make a fork of the DAGMC repository in your Github account.
 The easiest way to do this is to click on the `fork` button from the `svalinn/dagmc` branch shown below.

 .. image:: workflow_fork.png